Cleomenes I: Interventions into Athenian politics (511–501 BC)

-First and second Spartan-Athenian War (c.511–510 BC)
+Sparta's War against Hippias (c.511–510 BC)

 In the 500s, Cleomenes meddled four times in Athenian politics, which ultimately led to the creation of democracy in Athens.
 The powerful, but exiled, Alcmaeonid family of Athens bribed the Oracle of Apollo at Delphi to tell the Spartans that they would not have access to the Oracle unless they removed the tyranny of the Peisistratid dynasty, who had held power in Athens since 561.
 The first Spartan expedition, headed by Anchimolus, took place in c.511, but was defeated by the tyrant Hippias, son of Pisistratus, thanks to the help he received from his Thessalian allies, who had sent a force of 1000 cavalrymen.

 In 510, Sparta sent a bigger force commanded by Cleomenes, who went to Attica by land.
 The Spartans defeated the Thessalian mercenaries of Hippias, then besieged Hippias in the Acropolis, where he had sought shelter with his supporters.
 The tyrant surrendered after the Spartans captured his sons by chance; he then went into exile in the Persian Empire.
-The war against Hippias was consistent with the policy of removing tyrants followed by Sparta during the late 6th-century.
+The war against Hippias was consistent with the policy of removing tyrants followed by Sparta during the late 6th century.
 Moreover, the tyrants of Athens were known for their Persian sympathies (called Medism), which Cleomenes started to vigorously fight throughout Greece at this time.
 Hippias was also a friend of Argos, another one of Sparta's enemies.
-Embarrassed by owing the fall of the tyranny to the intervention of a Spartan king, the Athenians later promoted instead the story of Harmodius and Aristogeiton, who had murdered Hippias' brother Hipparchus in 514.
+Embarrassed by owing the fall of the tyranny to the intervention of a Spartan king, the Athenians later promoted instead the story of Harmodius and Aristogeiton, who had murdered Hippias's brother Hipparchus in 514.

 Another reason for the Spartan interventions in Athens may be the defection of Megara from the Peloponnesian League, perhaps at the instigation of Hippias.
 This would also be the reason why Anchimolus had to use ships to reach Attica, since the Isthmus of Corinth was cut off.
 Cleomenes then forced Megara back into the League in 511/510.
 Moreover, Plutarch mentions that at the time of Solon, Sparta acted as arbitrator between Athens and Megara for the ownership of Salamis, an island in the Saronic Gulf.
 But as Cleomenes is cited as one of the arbiters, several modern scholars place the settlement in c.510, just after the war, because Cleomenes finally decided in favour of Athens, probably to punish Megara for its defection, and also to bring Athens into the Peloponnesian League.
 This theory remains controversial as several other opinions place the Megara arbitration in c.519, at the same time as the Plataea incident.